-Take a look at the many record storage companies that are around, they are still in business for a reason.
-How about all the printer and multi-function device manufacturer’s, like: Xerox, Ricoh, HP, Konica-Minolta, and others.
-They are billion dollar companies and yes, they do sell other products and services besides multi-function devices, but what do their salespeople push?
+Fast forward, that same ‘five-year window of opportunity’ comment is still around —24 years later!
+That comment seems a little short-sighted, I have to say.
+I suppose if companies didn’t grow, expand, merge with or acquire other companies, and if no new companies started — ever — then that might be a reasonable statement.
+Companies still print trillions of pages a year!
+Have you noticed how many record storage companies exist?
+How about all the printer and multi-function device (MFD) manufacturer’s, like: Xerox, Ricoh, HP, Konica-Minolta, and others?
+They are billion dollar companies, and yes, they do sell other products and services besides multi-function devices, but what do their salespeople push?
 MFD’s!
 I run in the same circles as these companies and they flip leases more than anything.
 Why?
-Because they sell and make money.
-Why?
-Because people like to print!
+The answer being, MFD leases generate revenue for them!
+That’s because people like to print!

-A large non-profit agency that I have been consulting with for one year and a half has already scanned well over a million pages and is on track to scan at least that in a few short months again.
+A large non-profit agency that I have been consulting with for a year and a half has already scanned well over a million pages.
+They are on track to scan at least that in a few short months again.
 They are currently bidding on a project requiring several millions of pages to be scanned.
-A few other clients are in the process of scanning several decent sized projects.
-In the course of my daily business, while consulting with my clients, I become privy to this type of information and as a result have observed that there is still quite a bit of scanning left to do.
+A few other clients are in the process of scanning several decent-sized projects.
+During the course of my consulting activities, I became privy to this type of information.
+This resulted in the conclusion that there is still quite a bit of scanning left to do.

 Scanning is still a hot necessity, evident by the amount of work and current bids coming down the pike.
 I believe there are still trillions of pages out there waiting to be scanned.
 The work is there, you just have to find it.
 So, is the ‘window of opportunity’ a five-year one?
 I certainly don’t think so!
 The need for scanning will be around for a long time yet.